We are a local pickup only nursery. Please select location at checkout.

 Sizes available: True gallon

-Basics: zones 5-8, 3' x 2' (perhaps slightly larger, up to 4' x 3'), part to full shade, buttery yellow bells in mid to late summer, likes moist, but well-drained, acidic woodland soils.
+Basics: zones 5-8, 3' x 2' (perhaps slightly larger, up to 4' x 3'), dappled to part to full shade, buttery yellow bells in mid to late summer, likes moist, but well-drained, acidic woodland soils.
 Does not like wet feet.
-I think this plant may be fine in morning sun with adequate moisture, but resents both heating up and drying out.
+Resents both heating up and drying out.
 I know I am making it sound like a prima donna but it's not!

 Common names: Yellow Wax Bells